All About Istanbul

 After the Conquest of Constantinople, the Ottomans converted the church to a mosque and named as Kariye Camii (Kariye Mosque).
 The mosaics and frescoes were covered with a plaster because of the prohibition of images in Islam, a Mihrab was added, and a minaret was built outside.
 In the beginning of the 20th century the minaret collapsed on the dome because of an earthquake, thus the dome was rebuilt but mosaics were lost.

 After the Republic, experts on the Byzantine art came to Istanbul to work on the restorations of the Chora in order to uncover fantastic mosaics and frescoes.
 It was opened to the public as a museum in 1958.
-In September 2020 it's re-converted to mosque.
+In September 2020 it's re-converted to mosque and closed for restorations.
+In May 2024, Kariye is re-opened for prayers and for visits.

 Byzantine mosaics of Chora churchThe Kariye has the best Byzantine mosaics in Istanbul, similar to the ones in Ravenna - Italy.
 Many mosaics in the narthex and inner narthex describe the life of Jesus Christ and Virgin Mary, with citations from the Old and New Testaments.
 In the Paraclesion, which is the side corridor, you can view great frescoes such as the Resurrection (Anastasis) or the last judgment (Deesis).
 In the nave, the Dormition of the Virgin (Koimesis) mosaic is impressive.
 During the visit you're not allowed to use flash while taking photographs indoors.